Travelgate/documentation/kb/faqs/glossary.md

 Language defining GraphQL schemas.

 - **Search Query (Avail)**
-Query that aims to return all the available options for a given date and itinerary (and for one or more Seller's accesses).
+Query that aims to return all the available options for a specific search criteria, for one or more Seller's accesses.

 - **Seller**
 Entity providing products or services.